Phishing Attacks

 What Exactly is a Web3 Phishing Attack?

-Traditional Web2 phishing tries to steal your passwords.
-A Web3 phishing attack is far more devious: it tricks crypto users into signing a malicious blockchain transaction or off-chain message.
-By doing so, you unwittingly hand the attacker the 'keys to the kingdom' - granting them explicit permission to siphon your ERC-20 tokens, sweep your NFTs, or empty your entire wallet.
+Traditional Web2 phishing often tries to steal credentials.
+A Web3 phishing attack instead tricks a user into signing a malicious blockchain transaction or off-chain message.
+That signature may grant explicit permission to transfer ERC-20 tokens, NFTs, or other assets.

-Because Web3 relies entirely on cryptographic signatures and smart contract approval mechanisms, hackers don't need your private key.
-They just need your signature.
+Because Web3 applications rely on cryptographic signatures and smart contract approval mechanisms, an attacker may not need the private key.
+A valid approval signature can be enough.

 $0M+